Supply-side policy measures: privatisation

 Advantages of Privatisation

-Privatisation can lead to several positive outcomes for the economy:
+Privatisation can lead to several potential benefits:

-Private investors are more likely to invest in privatised industries. |
+- Increased Investment: Private companies are more likely to invest in new technology and equipment.

 Disadvantages of Privatisation